Chemotherapy and pregnancy

 About chemotherapy during pregnancy

 Chemotherapy is the most common treatment used during pregnancy.
 The drugs destroy cancer cells, but they also affect healthy cells.
 It is natural to feel anxious about the possible effects of chemotherapy on the baby.
-But at the same time, you may want to start treatment.
+But, at the same time, you may want to start treatment for the cancer.

 Effects of chemotherapy on the baby

-Babies born after their mothers had chemotherapy do not seem to have different problems from other babies.
+Studies have looked at babies whose mothers had chemotherapy after the first trimester.
+These studies are generally reassuring.
+Most women had healthy babies.
 So far, studies do not show any differences in the baby’s development.
-But doctors will need to follow up for longer to find out more about any other possible risks.
+But doctors are still studying the long-term effects to find out more about any other possible risks.

 Risk of earlier delivery

-There is some evidence to suggest chemotherapy may increase the risk of having an earlier delivery and the baby having a lower birth weight.
-But doctors have more experience of giving chemotherapy during pregnancy.
-This means babies are less likely to be born earlier.
-If possible, your doctor will try to make sure your pregnancy goes to full term.
+There is some evidence to suggest chemotherapy may increase the risk of giving birth earlier and the baby having a lower birth weight.
+But doctors now have more experience giving chemotherapy during pregnancy.
+This means babies are less likely to be born early.
+If possible, your doctor will try to help your pregnancy go to full term (37 weeks).

-Doctors recommend women are at higher risk of early delivery are cared for in hospitals with specialist baby units.
+Some women have a higher risk of early delivery.
+In this situation, doctors recommend they are cared for in hospitals with specialist baby units.
 These are called obstetric high dependency units (OHDUs).

 When chemotherapy is given during pregnancy